Is Ngorongoro Crater Worth Visiting? Your Travel Guide

 As stated above, including Ngorongoro is usually included in all safari itineraries.
 When I visited Tanzania, it was part of my itinerary and made sense to be part of it.
 Let the experienced guides lead you on your safari as they know where to go, what to look for and hidden gems that you may not know.

-I work with a local safari company in Tanzania and I would love to help you plan your trip!
+I work with Cloud Safaris in Tanzania and I would love to help you plan your trip!
+If you enter the referral code: THEWORLDTRAVELGIRL, you will receive $100 off your booking!

 Ngorongoro Conservation Area Fees